 Background : The development of the “Lyon Confluence” project (supported by EU-funded Concerto programme) has made urban developers think differently about energy aspects related to the urban design.
 However, many aspects need to be improved in the Confluence project : energy considerations haven’t been introduced early enough and the urban planning can still be more appropriate.

-This Pilot Action is a follow-up to the experience of the Lyon Confluence project by giving more importance to energy aspects in the very beginning of the urban planning process.
-The main objective is to experiment urban planning methodologies that take into account solar radiation as the main criteria for planning, by proposing 2 different scenarios for an urban planning area in Lyon to be restructured (to be identified by Lyon Urban Agency) :
+Description : This Pilot Action is a follow-up to the experience of the Lyon Confluence project by giving more importance to energy aspects in the very beginning of the urban planning process.
+The main objective is to experiment urban planning methodologies that take into account solar radiation as the main criteria for planning, by proposing 2 different scenarios for an urban planning area named Bron Terraillon (within Grand Lyon) :